CodeScoring/docs/docs/on-premise/how-to/ldap-settings.en.md

 Mapping is triggered only in two cases:

-* when the user logs in
+- when the user logs in;
-* when the `Apply all rules` button is pressed in `Settings -> Group mapping` section.
+- when the `Apply all rules` button is pressed in `Settings -> Group mapping` section.

 Mapping rules are applied as follows:

-* during the mapping process the composition of the user's groups is updated
+- during the mapping process the composition of the user's groups is updated;
-* adding, modifying and deleting mapping rules will not update the user groups.
-* in order to apply the changed rules, the mapping process must be initiated in one of the two ways specified above.
+- adding, modifying and deleting mapping rules will not update the user groups.
+In order to apply the changed rules, the mapping process must be initiated in one of the two ways specified above;
-* user groups added or edited manually by the administrator are not changed during the mapping process. during the mapping process, i.e. manual changes take precedence.
+- user groups added or edited manually by the administrator are not changed during the mapping process, i.e. manual changes take precedence;
-* if an error occurs when searching for LDAP groups after successful authentication in LDAP, the user groups applied according to the mapping rules will be deleted.
+- if an error occurs when searching for LDAP groups after successful authentication in LDAP, the user groups applied according to the mapping rules will be deleted.

 ![creating LDAP group mapping rules to CodeScoring roles and groups](/assets/img/ldap/group_mapping_create.png)